userWayneCampbell/parking_lot_detection_v2/README.md

 This is a refactored version of my senior design project from ohio northern university.

-It uses an already trained neural net (located in tf_files), and opencv to detect cars and display results once the image is run throught the neural network.
+It uses an already trained neural net (located in tf_files), and opencv to detect cars and display results once the image is run through the neural network.

 This version also displays these results using a simple flask server.